mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

       - 8080:8080
 ```

 The above configuration defines a Postgres instance listening on port 5432 and having a user, _admin_, with password _example_.
+We mount a directory `sql` containing the SQL scripts to be executed on startup, and that we will define in a moment.

 Moreover, we define an Adminer instance listening on port 8080.
 Adminer is a web interface to Postgres, which we will use to create a database, some tables, and populate them with some data.

 Next, we need a use case to train our skills about Doobie.
 We will use the same use case we introduced in the article [Unleashing the Power of HTTP Apis: The Http4s Library](https://blog.rockthejvm.com/http4s-tutorial/), which is implementing a small IMDB-like web service.
 The primary domain objects of the service are movies, actors, and directors.
 The goal is to use Doobie to interact with these tables through queries, insertion, and updates.